MobilityData/mobilitydatabase-web/docs/Authentication.md

 ## Overview
 - Server components/actions call the Mobility Feed API using a server‑minted GCIP ID token.
-- The client never forwards its token to the server; all API calls use server credentials only.
+- The client never forwards its Firebase ID token to the server; all API calls use server credentials only.
+- A short‑lived HTTP‑only session cookie (`md_session`) stores a server‑signed JWT with the current user's identity (including guest/anonymous flag).
 - Firebase Admin is initialized once via a centralized helper and used for both Remote Config and token minting.
 - Mock mode (MSW) enables local development without hitting the real API or Firebase.